betaflight/betaflight.com/docs/wiki/tuning/older/3-4-tuning-notes.md

 The two gyro filters clean up noise before the gyro signal enters the PID loop.
 P, I and D are then derived from that filtered data.
 The two D filters are applied only to the D signal.

-To determine the relative contribution of P and D noise to overall motor noise, analyse a blackbox spectrum from PID_P and compare that to a spectrum from PID_D.
+To determine the relative contribution of P and D noise to overall motor noise, analyze a blackbox spectrum from PID_P and compare that to a spectrum from PID_D.
 Typically there will be more D noise than P noise.
 Hence we usually need filter D more heavily than P.

 The more filtering we apply, the less noise gets through to the motors, and this keeps them sounding smooth and running cool.
 If we apply too much filtering, the PID calculations will be delayed, and flight performance will suffer.
 Without enough filtering, the motors may run hot, especially if the props get bent or the motor bearings are worn, etc.